All Collections

 Can I sell my Lido withdrawal NFT?

 You can indeed sell your Lido withdrawal NFT, e.g., on OpenSea.
-Please note that there's inherent value to the Lido withdrawal NFT - the value of the withdrawal claim - and as such, we strongly advise you not to sell your NFTs below the redemption/claim value.
+Please note that there's inherent value to the Lido withdrawal NFT - the value of the withdrawal claim - and as such, that's why there is strong advice not to sell your NFTs below the redemption/claim value.

 Did this answer your question?